Faculty & Staff Frequently Asked Questions

 What is a Title IX Coordinator and how do I get in touch with that person at the University?

 Colleges and universities that receive federal financial assistance are required to designate a University employee to comply with the University’s responsibilities under Title IX, and this individual is referred to as the Title IX Coordinator.
-The University’s Title IX Coordinator, Honey Ussery, is responsible for overseeing the development of sexual misconduct policies, ensuring compliance with Title IX and relevant federal and state regulations, and overseeing investigation and adjudication of formal complaints.
+The University’s Interim Title IX Coordinator, Marissa Watson, is responsible for overseeing the development of sexual misconduct policies, ensuring compliance with Title IX and relevant federal and state regulations, and overseeing investigation and adjudication of formal complaints.
 The Title IX Coordinator is also responsible for coordinating the effective implementation of supportive measures and accommodations, with or without the filing of a formal complaint.

 What resources are available to students who have been involved in sexual misconduct?